andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ![Screenshot of the Git Bash R Shell window with output verifying that the three files exist in HDFS.](./media/git-bash-r-shell-models-file-list.png "Git Bash R Shell")

-17. Using Visual Studio, Cloud Explorer, navigate to the storage account for your HDInsight cluster, expand:
+17. Using Visual Studio, Cloud Explorer, navigate to the **labstorageINIT** storage account for your HDInsight cluster, expand:

     ![Screenshot of Visual Studio, Cloud Explorer expanded as: labstorageSUFFIX\\Blob Containers\\vendingmachinescluster.](./media/visual-studio-cloud-explorer-lab-storage-container.png "Cloud Explorer storage container")